U.S. Route 6 in Utah: Route description

 US-6 forms an arch-shaped route with Spanish Fork at the apex.
 The western half of the arch is less traveled and almost entirely two-lane, passing through the Great Basin Desert, Sevier Lake, Delta, Eureka, and the Tintic Standard Reduction Mill.
 The eastern half of the arch is a busy transportation corridor, with significant parts having four or more lanes.
 This half passes over Soldier Summit and the historic railroad hub of Helper.
-According to the National Highway Traffic Safety Administration, there were 519 fatal and serious injury crashes between Spanish Fork and Green River (the non-freeway portion of the eastern half of US-6) from 1996–2008, leading the stretch to be considered one of the deadliest roads in the U.S.
+According to the National Highway Traffic Safety Administration, there were 519 fatal and serious injury crashes between Spanish Fork and Green River (the non-freeway portion of the eastern half of US-6) from 1996 to 2008, leading the stretch to be considered one of the deadliest roads in the U.S.

 Most of the route in Utah is part of the National Highway System, including the 120 mi section referenced above as well as the concurrencies with I-15, I-70, and US-50.
 However, the segment between Delta and Santaquin is not included in the system.